kaleguy/docx2json/README.md

 Docx files are zipped collections of xml and image files.
 This utility creates a directory with the same name as the file in the 'output' directory.
 It then unzips the docs file to that named directory.
-Then it creates a file called 'imported__document.xml' with all of the unzipped xml files put into one.
+Then it creates a file called 'imported_document.xml' with all of the unzipped xml files put into one.
 This xml file is then transformed with an XSL stylesheet into the file 'output_document.xml'.
 This output file is then converted to JSON, and a file 'myfile.json' is written to the directory with the same name as the file.

-Several examples are in the output folder in the project.
+Several examples are in the 'input' and 'output' folders in the project.

 ## License